-Upon successful completion of this course, the student should be able to properly use oxyfuel cutting (OFC), plasma arc cutting (PAC), plasma arc gouging, air carbon arc cutting (CAC-A), and shielded metal arc welding (SMAW) equipment.
-The SMAW portion of the course will concentrate on flat groove welds (1G) and horizontal fillet welds (1F).
-The student is required to pass a welding test in accordance with the Railroad Welding Specification for Cars and Locomotives (AWS D15.1).
+Upon successful completion of this course, the student should be able to properly use oxyfuel cutting (OFC), plasma arc cutting (PAC), plasma arc gouging, air carbon arc cutting (CAC-A), shielded metal arc welding (SMAW), and flux core arc welding (FCAW) equipment.
+The SMAW and FCAW portion of the course will concentrate on flat groove welds (1G) and horizontal fillet welds (2F).
+The student is required to pass welding tests in accordance with the Railroad Welding Specification for Cars and Locomotives (AWS D15.1).

-RRIT 162 Mechanical Welding Structural Stick (3 Hours)
+RRIT 162 Structural Stick Welding\ (3 Hours)